SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/sns.md

 ## Centralized AWS CloudTrail Log Collection
-In case you have a centralized collection of CloudTrail logs and are ingesting them from all accounts into a single Sumo Logic CloudTrail log source, create the following **Field Extraction Rule** to map a proper AWS account(s) friendly name/alias.
-Create it if not already present/update it as required.
+In case, you have a centralized collection of CloudTrail logs and are ingesting them from all accounts into a single Sumo Logic CloudTrail log source, create the following **Field Extraction Rule** to map a proper AWS account(s) friendly name/alias.
+Create it if not already present or update it as required.

 * **Rule Name**: AWS Accounts
 * **Applied at**: Ingest Time